Applicants with Foreign Undergraduate Degrees

 The one exception is completion of the foreign work through a study abroad, consortium, or exchange program sponsored by a US or Canadian institution.
 If so, this must be clearly indicated on the home campus transcript.

-This service is included in the Law School Data Assembly Service (LSDAS) subscription fee.
-In addition, a Foreign Credential Evaluation will be completed by the American Association of Collegiate Registrars and Admissions Officers and incorporated into the LSDAS report.
+This service is included in LSAC's Credential Assembly Service (CAS) subscription fee.
+In addition, a Foreign Credential Evaluation will be completed by the American Association of Collegiate Registrars and Admissions Officers and incorporated into the CAS report.

 Requirements for Students with Foreign Undergraduate Degrees

 All students must take the LSAT as part of the application process.
-If English is not your first language or your undergraduate degree was not received from an English-speaking institution, you must additionally take the Test of English as a Foreign Language (TOEFL).
-For more information, please call 609-771-7100, or visit www.toefl.org.
+If English is not your first language or if your undergraduate degree was not received from an English-speaking institution, you must take either the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) and receive a minimum score of 100 on the Internet-based test for TOEFL or a minimum score of 7.0 for IELTS.

-A minimum TOEFL score of 100 on the Internet-based test or 250 on the computer-based test is required.
-Please ask the Educational Testing Service to send your TOEFL score to the LSAC.
-The LSAC’s TOEFL code for the JD Credential Assembly Service is 8395.
+You must contact the Educational Testing Service to request that your TOEFL score be sent to the LSAC.
+The LSAC’s TOEFL code for the JD CAS is 8395.
 Your score will then be included in the Foreign Credential Evaluation, which will be included in the LSDAS report.
+You'll find more details on the LSAC website.

 To use the JD Credential Assembly Service, log in to the LSAC online and follow the instructions to register.
 Be sure to print out a Transcript Request Form for each institution, and send it promptly to each one.
 More time is usually required to receive foreign transcripts.